wmacevoy/facts/README.md

 ### Step 3 - Debugging

-The `FactIsFiction()` entry point is to easily set break points in a failed FACTS check.
+The `FactsFiction()` entry point is to easily set break points in a failed FACTS check.
 The sample above has a failed test.
 If you use `gdb`, the gnu debugger, you could do the following:

 ```sh
 gdb sample_facts